M3hrdad-Dehghan/Deploy_AirBnB_Rent_Predictor/README.md

 ## About the Project

 In this project, I built a price renting predictor using machine learning.
-This model can be helpful for predicting the daily rental price of accommodation based on various factors
+This model can help predict the daily rental price of accommodation based on various factors

 [![ML Application](https://img.shields.io/badge/ML_Application-Visit-green)](https://deploy-airbnb-rent-predictor.onrender.com)